A universal compression theory for lottery ticket hypothesis and neural scaling laws: Introduction

 \section{Introduction}

-Training contemporary AI models has become extremely costly.
+Training contemporary neural networks has become extremely costly.
 Modern models are very large and are often trained on enormous datasets.
-For example, GPT-4 is believed to have on the order of a trillion ($10^{12}$) parameters and to be trained on roughly a trillion tokens.
+For example, GPT-4 is believed to have on the order of a trillion ($10^{12}$) parameters and to have been trained on roughly a trillion tokens.
 Training runs can occupy clusters comparable in scale to an entire data center.
-In stark contrast, the brain---a comparable biological computer---appears to require far less data.
-A rough back-of-the-envelope estimate illustrates the gap: even if the auditory system received one word per second continuously, by age ten a child would have heard about $10^8$ words, by which time most children have mastered their native language.
-This difference of roughly four orders of magnitude in data efficiency between artificial and biological systems highlights a central challenge that current AIs may not be using data optimally.
+By contrast, the brain, a comparable biological computer, appears to require far less data.
+A rough back-of-the-envelope estimate illustrates the gap: suppose the auditory system of a person receives one word per second from birth.
+Then by age ten, a child would have heard about $10^8$ words, by which time most children have mastered their native language.
+This difference of roughly four orders of magnitude in data efficiency between artificial and biological systems suggests that current AI systems may not be using data optimally.

 The data efficiency of large AI models is often summarized by neural scaling laws (NSL), in which the error $L$ decays approximately as a power of the dataset size (holding other factors fixed):